adstads1/Earthquake-Prediction-Project/README.md

 - A Multivarient Linear Regression model with depth and time as the features.
 - Simple evaluation techniquestion which will be useful for hyperparameter tuning.

+More information about the project can be read in the [notebook](Earthquake_Analysis.ipynb).

 **PCA: The model used in this project isn't highly accurate but is a good starting project to develop accurate models**

 [Here is the end report for curiosity](Earthquake_pbi.pdf)